 Sometimes when I walk into the middle of my field across from my house I close my eyes to soak in the peace and quiet.
 I’ll be honest with you fellow Trainwrecks and tell you it makes me tear up a little because I go from realizing I’m here and I’m not there anymore to being there for a moment and back to being here.
 I felt so much pressure and fear and excitement and anger it is difficult to try to put a single thought into words.
 War fucking sucks and only the dead truly know the end of it.

 My intention of this series is to explain (as I can) not only what happened but why.
 To explain what happened as the region destabilized and the Red Cross hurriedly evacuated with looks of worry and fear on their faces.
-I will attempt to explain my experiences as the situation collapsed and the Takfiri began an 8 day assault that left us with dead and wounded.
+I will attempt to explain my experiences as the situation collapsed and the Takfiri began an 8 day assault that changed many of us forever.
 I will likely get a few details incorrect and that is expected as my perspective is based on the journal I kept, information provided by fellow servicemen who were there as well as the understanding I should not compromise operations security (Opsec).
 With that said, I want to focus not only on what happened but the process that took place as the world around me literally decided to go completely to shit and there wasn’t a thing I could do about it but hear the laughter of children in the trash heap disappear and watch the familiar eyes of local nationals avert mine at the entry control point.
 It was after the second or third aerial bomb rocked our compound I realized not only were the Takfiri pissed off at us but the situation had de-evolved beyond the regular volatile state it loosely hinged just above.

 The more I pause to review information from my journal and deeply think about my time at Bucca, the more things come crashing back into my mind.
 Ramadan of 2007.
 Being attacked daily.
 The lingering legacy of Al-Baghdadi and the rise of ISIS.
 The Theater Internment Facility.
 The rocket that almost took my life.
 Walking through the compound and seeing grown adults wrapping their arms around their knees and rocking back and forth while sobbing hysterically.
 Even more important, understanding why these people were doing that and being at peace with the realization there was nothing wrong with it.
 That is just what people do when they fear death.
 I did not fear death.
 Nope.
 Ever since I was a little kid I grew used to being attacked.
 I could breathe deeply and find my focus because this was familiar territory and I figured if I was going to go, this was an appropriate way for it to happen.
 I was cool and confident.
 I was in a flow state.
 I was a man in purpose and despite the horror I was doing my thing.